sisl/ExprOptimization.jl/README.md

 Algorithms for the optimization of Julia expressions derived from a grammar.
+For an introduction to expression optimization, see chapter 20 of [Algorithms for Optimization](https://algorithmsbook.com/optimization) by Mykel J. Kochenderfer and Tim A. Wheeler (MIT Press, 2019).

 The following algorithms are implemented:
 * Monte Carlo